 In summary – NOBODY knows exactly what the true market value of a property is until it’s put to market and sold.
 At best you can get a professional opinion to budget upon.
 After that, it’s about getting the process of selling right – your approach to the market – ensuring you extract the most possible from your sale.

 *Caveat: Provided the process of selling is handled correctly.
 Firstly protecting your property’s true market value – by avoiding costly mistakes that needlessly erode your value.
-And secondly, provided the five tested and proven steps to maximise your sale price are skilfully & professionally executed.
-For more information on exactly how to achieve that, plus how to substantially reduce your selling costs (maximising how much you keep) – download a copy of this no-nonsense booklet – How to keep the most from the sale of your property
+And secondly, provided the proven steps to maximise your sale price are skilfully & professionally executed.
+For more information on exactly how to achieve that, plus how to substantially reduce your selling costs (maximising how much you keep) – check out – How to keep the most from the sale of your property